Review of ultrasonic methods for monitoring, damage detection, and processing of lithium-ion batteries throughout their life-cycle: Capability gap analysis

-To improve the reliability of these ultrasonic wave propagation models, open-access databases containing experimentally-validated material property datasets for different operating conditions should be developed.
-These open-access resources would aid in the improvement of the accuracy of comparisons across different research works, thereby advancing the research of the entire community.
-Another key aspect is the dynamic nature of all material properties in LIBs, which evolve due to aging, mechanical stress, and continuous electrochemical cycling.
-Thus, future studies should aim to integrate these changes into modeling frameworks to improve their effectiveness in evaluating battery performance and degradation.
+Another key aspect of LIB modeling is the dynamic nature of most properties and structure, which evolve as a function of aging, mechanical stress, and electrochemical cycling.
+Thus, future studies should aim to integrate these changes into modeling frameworks to improve their effectiveness in evaluating battery performance and degradation in complex loading scenarios.

+The current modeling capability gap reflects a fundamental dependence between the lack of accurate material properties for operational conditions and uncertainty introduced in wave propagation models, which ultimately limits the validity of UT-based state assessment.
+As mentioned above, the primary challenges associated with measuring material properties under different conditions, such as different SOC, are experimental meaning that gaps in material property knowledge and battery structure should be a key motivating factor for future experimental work.
+Given the centrality of modeling in inverse problems used to characterize constituent materials, map microstructure, identify damage, and monitor battery health, the urgency of addressing this gap is high relative to the other gaps if researchers want rapidly advance the field.